CiroMirkin/backend-for-render/README.md

 # Notes App - Backend Practice Project

+## Backend paths

+The api paths are in `backend/controllers` folder.

 ## Dev

 > Create the `.env` file and fill in the data according to the `example.env` file.